Climbing at Arco and in the Sarca Valley

 and offers something for everyone, from single pitch sport

 routes to long Dolomite style airy multi-pitch routes on the

 big walls of Monte Casale, Piccolo Dain and Monte Brento.

-The whole area is vast with many 1000's of routes to choose
+The whole area is vast with over 5,000 routes to choose

 from at all grades on superb limestone rock.
 Situated just